-The attack on the World Trade Center filled the New York City sky with a cloud of dust of contaminants and polluted the air.
-Survivors spent months exposed to toxins in the air that made it difficult to breathe.
-If you or a loved one suffers from respiratory illnesses related to exposure from September, especially 9/11 COPD or 9/11 asthma claims, contact the law firm of Pitta & Baione to discuss your potential benefits under the Victim Compensation Fund.
+The attack on the World Trade Center filled the New York City sky with a cloud of dust, contaminants, and polluted air.
+Survivors spent months of being exposed to toxins in the air that made it difficult to breathe.
+If you or a loved one suffers from respiratory illnesses that are connected to exposure from September 11th, 2001 – especially 9/11 COPD or 9/11 asthma claims – contact the law firm of Pitta & Baione, LLP to discuss your potential benefits under the Victim Compensation Fund (VCF).

 Common Respiratory Illnesses in World Trade Center Survivors

 Respiratory illnesses are a common medical concern.
-Some respiratory illnesses are the result of viruses or bacteria spread from person to person, and others are aggravated by environmental conditions.
+Some of these illnesses are results of viruses or bacteria that have spread from person to person, while others are aggravated by environmental conditions.
 Some conditions are recurring, which means they happen over and over again.
-Other conditions are chronic, which means they never really go away.
-In addition to respiratory illnesses, there are many cancers eligible for benefits under the Victim Compensation Fund, including cancers of the respiratory system.
+Other conditions are chronic, which means they never go away completely.
+In addition to respiratory illnesses, there are many conditions and types of cancer that are eligible for benefits under the VCF, including cancers of the respiratory system.

 Listed below are some respiratory illnesses and cancers that 9/11 survivors may suffer from:

 Pneumonia is a respiratory illness caused by either a virus or bacteria.
-Often, another underlying illness will cause pneumonia to develop in the body, so multiple illnesses will need to be treated to relieve symptoms.
-Common symptoms are shortness of breath, coughing, muscle ache, headache, and fatigue.
+Another underlying illness will very often cause pneumonia to develop in the body, so multiple illnesses will need to be treated to relieve symptoms.
+Common symptoms include shortness of breath, coughing, muscle ache, headache, and fatigue.
 Pneumonia viruses are contagious and can transmit easily in crowded areas.

 9/11 Asthma Claims

 Asthma comes in many varieties.
-Most commonly, asthma symptoms include coughing, difficulty breathing, chest tightness, shortness of breath, and wheezing.
+Asthma symptoms commonly include coughing, difficulty breathing, chest tightness, shortness of breath, and wheezing.
 Asthma can be related to allergies and other non-critical conditions.
-Sometimes irritants such as chemicals and dust can cause asthma to develop or make current asthma worse.
-Working around these irritants when asthma develops or worsens may qualify this asthma as occupational asthma.
-September 11th rescue and recovery workers were certainly exposed to chemicals, dust, and toxins during recovery efforts that may have resulted in occupational asthma.
-Thus, those with a 9/11 asthma claim should strongly consider contacting our law firm.
+Sometimes, irritants such as chemicals and dust can cause asthma to develop or make an existing diagnosis worse.
+When asthma develops or worsens when someone works in a setting with the irritants listed above, his or her condition may be qualified as occupational asthma.
+September 11th rescue and first responders were certainly exposed to chemicals, dust, and toxins during recovery efforts that may have resulted in occupational asthma.
+Thus, those who have a 9/11 asthma claim should strongly consider contacting our law firm.

 Our Attorneys Also Fight for Those with 9/11 COPD Claims

-Many people suffer from Chronic Obstructive Pulmonary Disorder (COPD).
-September 11th survivors were exposed to elements contributing to COPD, like smoke, fire, fumes, and contaminated air during and after the World Trade Center attacks.
-COPD has a number of common symptoms, but they do not resolve easily or for long, which is why this is a chronic condition.
+Many people suffer from chronic obstructive pulmonary disorder (COPD).
+September 11th survivors were exposed to elements that contributed to their COPD, which included smoke, fire, fumes, and contaminated air during and after the World Trade Center attacks.
+Because COPD has a number of common symptoms, which do not resolve easily or for long, it is therefore considered as a chronic condition.
 Symptoms of COPD include: